Evan-Lacy/BlueBadge_Completely-Booked/README.md

 ## Status

-As of now, the project planning has been completed and approved by our Eleven Fifty Instructor.
-We will begin building on Monday, November 23, 2020.
+Currently in the final stages of the project.
+Working on finalizing last minute details and preparing for a 5pm deadline November, 2, 2020.

 ## Contact
 Created by @evan-lacy @sedutiel and @carltgoss